-For example, Zoho Vault gives the option to transfer passwords, such as when someone leaves an organization, or when they get transferred to another team.
-This allows business passwords to be transferred to a colleague or administrator.
-Also, personal passwords can be exported.
-For a business password from an individual that left on bad terms, a super admin can “Forcefully acquire” these passwords, and also have the individual lose access to mitigate any potential damage on their departure.
+Zoho Vault gives the option to transfer passwords, such as when someone leaves an organization, or when they get transferred to another team.
+This allows business passwords to be transferred to a colleague or administrator and personal passwords to be exported.
+Admins can even recover passwords from users who have left on bad terms.

 Speaking of passwords, Zoho Vault handles them with ease.
-It can generate unique, strong ones as needed for new sign ups.
-Additionally, it can save these passwords, and the next time you visit that site, it can auto-login making the speed bump to productivity of having to enter login credentials at a site a thing of the past.
+It can generate unique, strong ones as needed for new sign-ups.
+Additionally, it can save these passwords, and the next time you visit that site, it can auto-login to allow people to get to work quickly.

 With a system that uses a single master password, the security of that password is paramount.
 Only you know the Zoho Vault master password, and only an AES-256-encrypted version is stored on the Zoho servers.